How To Get A Slot On A BBC Introducing StageBack

 The BBC say "We treat each stage individually, so producers and presenters can tailor their suggestions depending on the festival", meaning everyone has a fair chance at being picked for a slot.

 How to do I boost my chance of being picked?

-Alternatively, they also take suggestions of bands/artists from the festival promoters and local organisations, so make sure you stay active within your area playing as many gigs as possible, staying active online with new releases and promotions for your fans.
+BBC Introducing also take suggestions for bands and artists from the festival promoters and local organisations, so make sure you stay active within your area playing as many gigs as possible, staying active online with new releases and promotions for your fans.
 This will give you the best chance to stand out of the crowd.